ni/niveristand-python/docs/restrictions.rst

 Logical Operators
 ^^^^^^^^^^^^^^^^^

-- Logical operators only work with bool types.
+- Logical operators only accept boolean values.

-- Cascaded logical operators are not allowed.
-Only use one at a time.
+- You cannot use cascading logical operators.
+Only use one logical operator at a time.

 Unary Invert
 ^^^^^^^^^^^^

-- The unary inversion operator (~) only works with integer types.
+- The unary inversion operator (~) only accepts integer values.

 Parameters
 ----------